aiBotts/loan-qualifier/README.md

 # loan-qualifier
-This program determines whether a bank custer qualifies for a loan.
+This program determines whether a bank customer qualifies for a loan.